 Season: Cool season.

-Start seeds indoors mid-February to May under bright lights.
-You won’t start harvesting these long-lived perennials until 3 years after planting so be patient.
+Start seeds indoors during winter through spring under bright lights.
+There will be no harvest from these these long-lived perennials until 3 years after transplanting, so be patient.
 Soil temperature for germination: 21–30ºC (70–85ºF).

 It’s important to not harvest until the third year so that plants can become established and strong.
 Then harvest over a 2-3 week period.
 Cut the fattest spears off at ground level when they are 15-20cm (6-10″) long.
 When thinner spears begin to emerge let them to grow into big fronds to nourish the roots.
 With each successive year the harvest lengthens to a maximum of 6-8 weeks.
 Store in the refrigerator wrapped in a damp paper towel.